-MRCI (2014) Work Permits in Ireland; MRCI (2010) Ending the Race to the Bottom in the workplace can leave migrant workers in very vulnerable and difficult situations, sometimes amounting to exploitation.
+MRCI (2014) Work Permits in Ireland; MRCI (2010) Ending the Race to the Bottom

 There have been calls for the introduction of sectoral employment permits to remove power imbalances between worker and employer so that workers can leave poor working conditions and change employment within a sector to a better job, as well as recommending parity for all workers on employment permits - high and essential skilled - in respect of mobility and family reunification rights.
 It has also been recommended that the Employment Permits (Amendment) Act 2014 is amended to make clear that complaints for undocumented workers should come within the remit of Workplace Relations Commission and they should be protected from immigration consequences when making a complaint.